morrownr/USB-WiFi/home/USB_WiFi_Adapter_out-of-kernel_drivers_for_Linux.md

 The Bad:

+- use caution buying adapters with the 8821cu chipset as some users have reported issues that could not be fixed.
+Suspect bad internal firmware.
+- many adapter using these chipsets are multi-state.
 - no virtual interface (VIF) support
 - no support for set_wiphy_netns
 - no support for 4addr
 - the lack of an in-kernel, Linux Wireless Standards (mac80211) compliant driver makes this chipset problematic
 - the really bad quality of some adapters made with this chipset means you need to reseach before buying

-Recommendation: While adapters with this chipset are readily available at low prices, the chipset doesn't provide any advantages over the mt7610u chipset and the driver for the mt7610u chipset is far superior and is professionally maintained in the Linux kernel.
-As a Linux user, your long term happiness is probably best served by buying an adapter with a mt7610u chipset.
+Recommendation: While adapters with this chipset are readily available at low prices, the chipset doesn't provide any advantages over the mt7610u chipset and the driver for the mt7610u chipset is professionally maintained in the Linux kernel.

 -----